 These compositions almost invariably feature a female figure in profile with her face turned away from the viewer, guiding the eye into the scene.

-Her works were shown in exhibitions in Scotland, London and Paris.
+Her works were shown in exhibitions in Edinburgh, Glasgow, London and Paris.

 In 1900, her painting La Charité was awarded a bronze medal at the Exposition Universelle.